 Enter the following details into the net book value calculator for quick calculation.

-We need to enter the original cost of the asset.
+Original Cost – We need to enter the original cost of the asset.
 The cost at which the company acquires the asset initially.
-This includes all costs from the date of acquisition till the asset is put to use—for example, installation charges, freight charges, etc. And any discount or grant received shall also need to be deducted from such cost.